-The difference between cold, warm lead and hot sales lead
+The difference between cold, warm lead and hot sales lead – what is hot lead?

-The distinction between cold, warm, and hot leads is one of the most frequently discussed topics in the sales world.
+The distinction between cold, warm, and hot lead is one of the most frequently discussed topics in the sales world.
 However, before you get into the differences, you should have a basic understanding of the various kinds of leads that exist and how they function.

 What are sales leads?